 - But Not Too Gay: Satirized in "Ram It Down," which mocks how homoerotic certain popular homophobic adages are.

 - Camp: And how!

 - Character Development: My Agenda follows a loose narrative of a stereotypical "incel" with a massively inflated ego and regressive views on gender and sexuality.
-Over the course of the album, this is gradually is revealed to be a façade to cover their own internalized homophobia and insecurities.
-The final two songs end up forming a watershed moment of sorts for its protagonist: "Ram It Down" sees them make a concession against their own better judgement by accepting gay people so long as they don't "ram it down their throat"... an idea which the insecure and affection-craving creep that they are suddenly realize they're actually kind of into.
+Over the course of the album, this is gradually revealed to be a façade to cover their own internalized homophobia and insecurities.
+The final two songs end up forming a watershed moment of sorts for its protagonist: "Ram It Down" sees them make a concession against their own better judgment by accepting gay people so long as they don't "ram it down their throat"... an idea which the insecure and affection-craving creep that they are suddenly realize they're actually kind of into.
 By "Give Great Thanks", they fully submit to the pleasure of humiliation, specifically that of what they consider the most embarrassing, degrading possible act: submitting to the "gay agenda" and respecting queer people.

 - Concept Album: My Agenda explores themes of toxic masculinity through the POV of a man who embodies it.

 - The Conspiracy: Parodied in the title track of My Agenda, whose protagonist claims to be part of the "gay agenda", a rhetorical conspiracy theory that gay people are a singular legion intending on taking over the world.

 - Darker and Edgier: My Agenda, while still as campy as their previous work, is decidedly heavier in both its subject matter (a pointed criticism of toxic masculinity) and musical style (a hybrid of Nu Metal, hardstyle, and dubstep).